thixotropist/ghidra_import_tests/content/en/docs/exemplars/_index.md

   R_RISCV_64(2), R_RISCV_RELATIVE(3), R_RISCV_JUMP_SLOT(5)

-All appear to be processed cleanly.
 Function thunks referencing external library functions do not automatically get the name of the external function propagated into the name of the thunk.

 ## Locally built exemplars